-- 2. Ties for final playoff positions shall be broken in the following manner: - 2.1 Where ties involve the last playoff position(s), tie breaking games must be scheduled. - 2.2 To break all other ties in the final regular season standings, the following criteria will be used: - (I) Head to head results, with the winning team being seeded highest. - (II) If there is still a tie, the team that has allowed the fewest points in games involving the tied teams will get the highest seed. - (III) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (IV) Should the teams still be tied, then the overall point differential between common opponents shall be used.
+- 2. Ties for final playoff positions shall be broken in the following manner: - (I) Head to head results, with the winning team being seeded highest. - (II) If there is still a tie, the team that has allowed the fewest points in games involving the tied teams will get the highest seed. - (III) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (IV) Should the teams still be tied, then the overall point differential between common opponents shall be used. - 3.
+Voting on league individual awards be based on regular season performance only. - 4.
+For games played at sites other than James Jerome or Queen's Athletic Field, spectator control shall be the responsibility of the home team.
+Each team shall be responsible for control of their own sideline. - 5.
+Pre-season training camps with full equipment will not be allowed to start prior to two weeks before school starts.